arturoolivera/arturoolivera/README.md

 </p>
 <ul>
     <li><a href="https://github.com/arturoolivera/ml-portfolio-app">ML Classification Project</a> - This Streamlit-based web application offers users the ability to predict outcomes across multiple datasets using a variety of machine learning classifiers.
 With an intuitive interface, users can seamlessly select from datasets like Wine Quality, Iris Species, and more, input data via interactive sliders, choose a preferred ML model, and instantly obtain predictions.
 Tailored for both novices and experts, this tool bridges the gap between data and actionable insights.</li>
+    <li><a href="https://github.com/arturoolivera/CryptoNewsImpactAnalysis">Crypto News Impact Analysis</a> - Explore the impact of news on cryptocurrency markets through automated data collection, relevance, sentiment, and strength analysis using GDELT data.
+This project offers insights into market dynamics with Jupyter notebooks guiding the entire process.</li>
     <!-- Add more projects as needed -->
 </ul>